seanomlor/www.seanomlor.com/README.md

 - [ ] consider indieweb: https://indiewebify.me
 - [ ] include `parent`, `children`, `siblings` in `file.data`, e.g. for breadcrumps and lists
 - [ ] cleanup `dist` files not in `src`, e.g. from renames or deletes
+- [ ] something to "like" or heart posts